kiwiproject/embedded-eureka/README.md

 An embeddable Eureka server to be used for testing.
 THIS SHOULD NOT BE USED IN PRODUCTION!!!

+This version is based off of the v2 endpoints in Eureka.

 #### How to use it
 * Add the Maven dependency (available in Maven Central)